What is Cryptocurrency?

-You, as trustee of the Solo 401(k) Plan, will have checkbook control over all the assets/funds in the Solo 401(k) Plan to make cryptocurrency investments.
+Because you’re trustee of the Solo 401(k) Plan, you have checkbook control over all assets/funds in the Solo 401(k) Plan to make cryptocurrency investments.

 Since a 401(k) Plan is exempt from tax pursuant to Internal Revenue Code Section 401, all income and gains from the cryptocurrency investment will flow back to the 401(k) plan without tax.

 Cryptocurrency investments, such as Bitcoins, are risky and highly volatile.
 Any investor who has interest in learning more about Bitcoins should do their diligence and proceed with caution.

 The IRA Financial Group will take care of the entire set-up of your Self-Directed Solo 401(k) Bitcoin Plan.
 We can handle the process by phone, email, fax, or mail.
 It typically takes between 4-10 days to complete, but the timing is largely dependent on the custodian holding your retirement funds.